blocky-dragon/uniWebSem1/README.md

 Here are the install details "https://nodejs.dev/en/learn/how-to-install-nodejs/"

-Note - the lecture lotes focus on alrt for debugging, this is not supported in node.js, so console.log is used instead.
+Note - the lecture notes focus on alert for debugging, this is not supported in node.js, so console.log is used instead.